lampanon/material-theme/README.md

-# materialTheme
-A Material Theme for Telegram X.
+# Material Theme for Telegram X